 5. A private members section on my website.
-It was important that my readers have access to the world of House of Scarabs beyond that on the written page.
+It was important to me that my readers have access to the world of House of Scarabs beyond that on the written page.
 But it took me a while to work out how to provide it.
 I've learned loads this year about the vagaries of my website and how to stretch it outside the realms of your bulk standard site.
 I'm really pleased with the private section I've created and just need to finish populating it with information and images.

 1. A reader giveaway.
 I created a short 11,000 word anthology of stories about my own experiences with the paranormal and how they've influenced my writing.
 I wrote this expressly as a free giveaway for my readers and potential readers.
 If you'd told me in April that I would have completed House of Scarabs and written two other books by the year end I would have laughed at you.
-If you'd said I would do that whilst learning the ins and outs of the publishing trade I'd have been sure you were crazy.
+If you'd said I would do that whilst learning the ins and outs of the publishing trade I'd have been sure you were quite crazy.
 But achieve it I did, and I'm so proud of myself.
-Next year I hope to speed up and write 3 books but they will all benefit from the learnings of this year
+Next year I hope to speed up and write more than 3 books but they will all benefit from the learnings of this year

-2. Cover design .
+2. Cover design questionnaire.
 With Vapours it's more of an autobiography so I was lost as to what to do for the cover.
 I asked my peers, and I got great feedback which also helped me appreciate elements of cover design I'd never considered before.

 3. Creating a paperback.
 Although this was technically the last book to be started this year, I finished it before the others so I've been able to use it as a learning curve.
 I've learned how to put a book on Amazon and how to design the cover for a paperback.
 Getting the author proofs taught me a little about my preferences for internal book design - i.e. page numbers look better at the bottom of the page and I was able to test the difference between matte and glossy covers.
 To see this book in print was probably the best day of the year.